-A baby that refuses the breast or bottle, gets fussy while feeding, spits up a lot, or becomes gassy can make you question everything you thought you knew, and leave you searching frantically for ways to get back on track.
+A baby that refuses the breast or bottle, gets fussy while feeding, spits up a lot, or becomes extra gassy can make you question everything you thought you knew and leave you searching frantically for ways to get back on track.

 Foods to Avoid While Breastfeeding